wael-hussein/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 : Create a script that creates a directory called my_dir with permissions 751 in the working directory.
 13 : group owner to school for the file hello
-14 :  changes the owner to vincent and the group owner to staff
+14 :  changes the owner to vincent and the group owner to staff 15 : changes the owner and the group owner